About Donald the Priest

 A priest in the Diocese of Rupert’s Land.
 I was ordained a deacon on St. Andrew’s day, November 30th, 2008.
 I was ordained a priest on the Feast of St. Michael and All Angels, on September 29th, 2009.

 I was born in Montreal, Quebec, to Salvation Army Officer parents.
 My father was in Correctional Services.
-So, the running joke was that my dad was in and out of prison during our growing up ears.
+So, the running joke was that my dad was in and out of prison during our growing up years.
+I’m the youngest of six boys.

 After graduating from high school, I entered the Business Administration program at Red River Community College (now Red River College).
 My most notable feat there was managing to fail business math, primarily because I didn’t read the instructions on my calculator.
 There’s a little bit more to the story, as the person who was supposed to teach the course got ill, and was replaced by a business law instructor.

 From Red River, I went on to the University of Winnipeg, where I completed a bachelor’s degree in administrative studies and political science.
-There is nothing notable about my time at University of Winnipeg.
+There is nothing notable about my time at University of Winnipeg, although I did sing in a noon-hour glee club type choir.

-Since then I have completed various Master’s level classes in Theology and Biblical Studies through Providence Seminary, and St. John’s College at the University of Manitoba.
-The only paper I have to show for this is a couple of diplomas from St. John’s College.
+Since then I completed various Master’s level classes in Theology and Biblical Studies through Providence Seminary, and St. John’s College at the University of Manitoba.
+The only paper to show for this is a couple of diplomas from St. John’s College.

 I’ve spent most of my post undergrad years working in retail.
 Most of that time was spent working in retail grocery.